hands-on-cloud/hands-on.cloud/hugo/content/AWS Lambda - How to process DynamoDB streams/index.md

 Some features of the DynamoDB Streams:

-* Up to two Lambda functions can be subscribed to a single stream
+* Up to two Lambda functions can be subscribed to a single stream.
-* Streamed exactly once and delivery guaranteed
+* Streamed exactly once and delivery guaranteed.
-* Strictly ordered by key
+* Strictly ordered by key.
-* Durable and scalable
+* Durable and scalable.
-* Sub-second latency
+* Sub-second latency.
-* 24-hour data retention
+* 24-hour data retention.

 DynamoDB streams consist of Shards.
 The number of shards equals the number of DynamoDB partitions.
 We'll need it et the end of the article to tune Lambda executions.

 {{< my-picture name="AWS-Lambda-How-to-process-DynamoDB-Streams-Shards" >}}

-## What is AWS Lambda
+## What is AWS Lambda.

 AWS Lambda is an event-driven computing service that can execute your code in response to many different events.
 No need to manage any computing resources form your side.
 That’s what means whenever you hear Serverless.

 AWS Lambda is the fastest way to process DynamoDB streams.
 It reads records from the stream and invokes your code [synchronously](https://docs.aws.amazon.com/lambda/latest/dg/invocation-sync.html) providing it modified records from the stream.

-## CloudFormation stack
+## CloudFormation stack.

 Let's create a DynamoDB table with demo Lambda function, which will log the data from your stream to CloudWatch Logs ([cloudformation.yaml](cloudformation.yaml)):